About this listing

-For the single traveler, or intimate couple, this is a small historical adobe apartment across the courtyard from my other Canyon Rd listing.
+For the single traveler, or intimate couple, this is a small historical adobe apartment across the courtyard (though private) from my other Canyon Rd listing.
 It has it's own kitchenette and full bath.
 It has 3 skylights and and 3 windows.

 Queen size bed.
 High thread count sheet set, down comforter, plenty of soft pillows.
 Cozy bed!